veelkoov/fuzzrake/docs/index.md

   * Possibly require one website dedicated (at leas mostly) to the fursuit stuff?
     * Allow marking "primary fursuit websites"?
   * Allow posting other stuff to let show their talents and possibly attitude/values?

+* Do not allow to mention other makers studios
+  * Could be used to fool search function
+    * Which could mislead the user
+  * Would require some kind of verification
+    * Limited workforce
+  * The other studio/maker could allow this, but
+    * That increases communication and process
+      * Limited workforce

+* Using photos with creation of other makers
+  * Could mislead a user
+  * Would require verification from the user